renpy/renpy/sphinx/source/style_properties.rst

    mechanism will skip this button.
 (The keyboard focus mechanism is used by keyboards and keyboard-like devices, such as joypads.)

+.. style-property:: key_events

+    If true, keyboard-generated events are passed to the children of this button.
+If false, those events are not propagated.
+In this default style, this is set to true while the button is hovered, and false otherwise.

+    Setting this to true can be used to propagate keyboard events to an input inside a button, even when the button isn't focused.

 .. _bar-style-properties: